priyanshirawal/azure-governance-student-subscription/README.md

 ## Screenshot reference

+### Azure Policy Compliance - Governance Baseline.

+This folder records the compliance status of the subscription of the Azure Policy when all the governance controls have been assigned successfully.

+When these screenshots were captivated, there were no application loads and/or user-created resources deployed.
+Consequently, the policy compliance dashboard indicates that it is fully complying with the zero resources that are evaluated.

+It is a deliberate and notable state.

+#### The Reason Resources Are Not Ready Yet.

+In this project, the governance was implemented and designed, and workloads were not deployed.
+This will make sure that all future resources developed as part of the subscription are automatically assessed against predefined policies as they are deployed.

+- Instead of writing the subscription code in a retroactive fashion, e.g. fixing misconfigurations, the subscription is created in a controlled state where:
+- There are already cost limits which are applied.
+- There are limited locations of deployment.
+- Tagging of resources is compulsory.
+- Configurations regarding security are monitored.

+This averts such common problems like unforeseen expenses, irregular deployments and uncontrolled resources.

+#### The Importance of This Being a Governance Milestone.

+A complete adherent environment where resources are not assessed is a clean governance standard.
+It confirms that:

+- There are all the necessary Azure Policies in place.
+- The subscription is prepared to implement governance automatically.
+- These controls will be carried down to the future projects without any further configuration.

+After the deployment of workloads, the compliance dashboard will start to evaluate its resources and any non-compliant settings will be surfaced immediately.

+#### Long-Term Value

+This project will provide assurance by first establishing governance by ensuring that:
+- The deployments in the future are standardized.
+- Risks of costs and security are minimized at the beginning.
+- Scaling the environment does not need any rework or policy redesign.

+This methodology is similar to those of the real world cloud best practices, where governance is viewed as a requirement- not a post-hoc.

+#### Next Phase

+When sample workloads or actual projects are implemented:
+- The results of policy compliance will fill automatically.
+- Any kind of violation will be obvious.
+- The remediation actions may be used where required.

+The current policy setup will not have to be changed.

 ## Current Status

 Governance controls are used at this stage, prior to the application workloads being deployed.
 Policy compliance and cost management dashboards, are thus yet to show evaluated resources.